 How and why do we creatively make use of the past to forge new identities in the present?
 What is at stake in the "musealization" of religion?

-Religion and Cultural Heritage is a unique one-year interdisciplinary MA-programme focusing on a major trend at the interface of religion, identity, politics, and heritage studies.
+Heritage and Religion is a unique interdisciplinary MA-programme focusing on a major trend at the interface of religion, identity, politics, and heritage studies.
 It also addresses a gap in critical heritage studies, studying the shifting place of religion in heritage debates.